 - students to recognize vocabulary words in books and use them in writing

-I’ve written a whole manual about effective vocabulary instruction, but this post is my most recent, and it’s inspired by the Middle School ELA Summit I will be presenting at this month!
-Click here to reserve a free virtual ticket.
+I’ve written a whole manual about effective vocabulary instruction, but this post is my most recent, and it’s full of ideas you can use to add meaningful, unexpected twists to your traditional lessons.
 In this post, I’m synthesizing many of my findings about common questions regarding meaningful vocabulary.

 PILLARS TO MEANINGFUL VOCABULARY INSTRUCTION

 Make it a Routine

 How often do I need to teach vocabulary in order for students to retain the words?

 Daily.
 Or, as often as possible.
 When I first began teaching, it was common practice to assign 20 words on a Monday along with a packet of worksheets for practice.
 Students would have a quiz on Friday.
 Clearly, this approach is neither inspiring or effective.

 If we want students to truly retain new words, we have to build them into our daily routines.
 If the structure of your curriculum or the time constraints of your class periods won’t allow for daily practice, then you have a couple of reasonable second options.

 - Build in vocabulary work three times a week instead of five.

 - Pair vocabulary with reading units and grammar with writing units.